PNDeb/pinenote-tweaks/pn_handbook/userguide_raw/docs/index.md

 * **Read a book (epub)/pdf**:
 	* Koreader is already installed and should be registered for corresponding file types
-* **Take notes**: Xournalpp is installed on the Pinenote by default.
+* **Take notes**: Xournalpp is installed on the PineNote by default.
   See this meta-issue on github for more information and other programs to
   test: https://github.com/PNDeb/pinenote-debian-image/issues/81
 * Surf the internet using Firefox
-* **Use the Pinenote as an external screen?**:
+* **Use the PineNote as an external screen?**:
 	* (untested) The Weylus project could be of help: https://github.com/H-M-H/Weylus
-* **Use an external monitor with the Pinenote?**: The Pinenote is not wired to provide external display support via usb-c (this is called [alternate mode](https://en.wikipedia.org/wiki/USB-C#Alternate_modes).
+* **Use an external monitor with the PineNote?**: The PineNote is not wired to provide external display support via usb-c (this is called [alternate mode](https://en.wikipedia.org/wiki/USB-C#Alternate_modes).
 Therefore, if you want to use the PineNote as an external display, you will need to use other means.
 	* (untested) The Weylus project could be of help: https://github.com/H-M-H/Weylus
-	* (untested) Provided that you are running a newer GNOME installation on your computer, you could try to use gnome remote connections and virtual monitors (https://ubuntuhandbook.org/index.php/2023/07/share-extended-screen-gnome/)
+	* (untested) Provided that you are running a newer GNOME installation on your computer, you could try to use GNOME remote connections and virtual monitors (https://ubuntuhandbook.org/index.php/2023/07/share-extended-screen-gnome/)

-## The Gnome extension for the PineNote
+## The GNOME extension for the PineNote

-The PN comes with an extension installed that provides quick access to certain pinenote-related functionality.
+The PN comes with an extension installed that provides quick access to certain PineNote-related functionality.
 Four items are added to the GNOME interface:

 * a "global refresh" button right next the system clock (circular arrow)